fabianaferreira/lyrics-analysis/README.md

   * Go to module's directory `./lyricsAnalysisModule` and run the following commands:

-          perl Makefile.PL INSTALL_BASE=/home/user/modules
+          perl Makefile.PL INSTALL_BASE=/home/{user}/modules

           make

           make install

-  * Now it is necessary to export an environment variable so as to Perl know where to look for this module when using it: `export PERL5LIB=/home/user/modules/lib/perl5`
+  * Now it is necessary to export an environment variable so as to Perl know where to look for this module when using it: `export PERL5LIB=/home/{user}/modules/lib/perl5`

 ### C++
-  System that will be responsible for looking into directory and passing to Perl module lyrics files' paths.
+  System that will be responsible for looking into directory and getting the list of files' paths.

+  There is a menu so the user can choose which function to run.

+  A C++ class was implemented so as to deal with Perl interpreter, called `perlWrapper`.